rm10078/Arduino-based-lcr-meter/README.md

 # Arduino based lcr meter

 This device you can make so easily.
-I find the project for a bolg page in internet.
+I find on internet.
 The lot of people all ready make this device.
 You can use this device in your regular work.
 The original project owner user name is plouc68000.